 Dissolve the yeast in the warm water and set aside.
 In a separate bowl, mix in flours, salt, rosemary, and mint.
 Stir the honey into the yeast, then add the oil and stir.

-Knead your dough on a floured surface until smooth and elastic, about 5-10 minutes.
+Knead your dough on a floured surface until smooth and elastic, about 5 to 10 minutes.
 Place the dough in a lightly oiled bowl, cover with a cloth and let rise in a warm place until doubled in size, about 1 hour.

 Once doubled, punch down the dough and form it into a loaf.
 Allow to double in size again, about 30 minutes.

 Bake the loaf at 365F (185C) for 20 minutes or until golden on top and it sounds hollow when tapped.
 Set on a wire rack to cool, slice, and enjoy!
 Note: I brushed agave syrup on the loaf just before placing it to bake in the oven.
-Adds a good taste to the crust!
+It adds a good taste to the crust!
 This recipe makes one loaf of Vegan Rosemary Mint Bread.